Aiven-Open/klaw-docs/README.md

   - Run `npm run markdown-link-check -- -q` to only log failures.
   - Run `npm run markdown-link-check -- -f /path/your-file.md` to run checks for only one file.

+For these scripts, you need to have Vale installed (see [Requirements](#requirements)):

+- `npm run spell:error` to show only errors (same as in CI)
+- `npm run spell:warn` to show errors as well as warnings
+- `npm run spell:suggestion` to show errors, warnings and suggestions

 ℹ️ We are using a custom hook path for enabling pre-commit hooks.
-This path is set in the local git config when running `npm install`.
+This path is set in the local git configuration when running `npm install`.

 ## Linting and code formatting